National Committees

 The Student Presentations working group of the Conference Subcommittee provides strategy, advice, and support to staff around on the student presentations program (graduate and undergraduate).
 It outreaches and ascertains potential reviewers for student presentation abstracts and potential judges for evaluating student presentations, and it also advises on the rubric and criteria for scoring student presentations.

-Chair - Nana Ankrah
+Nana Ankrah - Chair

 Distinguished Awards Working Group